 Redruth

-From its earliest days as a small market town, Redruth became the centre of Cornwall’s tin and copper mining industry during the 19th century.
-At the time this was the largest and richest metal mining area in the UK and the landscape around the town would have been a mass of engine houses belching out smoke and fumes.
+From its earliest days as a small market town, Redruth became the centre of Cornwall's former tin mining industry during the 19th century.

 The Tinner's Hounds